Sobhangh/IDP-Z3/homepage/interactive_consultant.rst

 Interactive Consultant
 ======================
 The interactive consultant tool enables experts to digitize their knowledge of a specific problem domain.
-With the resulting knowledge base, an online interface is automatically created that serves as a configuration tool supporting end users to find solutions for specific problems within that knowledge domain.
+With the resulting knowledge base, an online interface is automatically created that serves as a web tool supporting end users to find solutions for specific problems within that knowledge domain.

 Demo
 ----